jlento/linux-2/_exercises/00-StudyTips.md

 Having read the man page of `quota`command, a colleague immediately spotted an error in the script.
 In the case of the user exceeding the quota, the `quota` command returns non-zero exit value.
 This drops out likely the most important lines from the loop and output...
+LESSON: When you rewrite code, you may introduce new bugs.
+This is why more serious projects have *regression tests*.

-In addition to the language construct in the zeroth version, you should spot the use of `for` loop and `case` *compound commands*, standard input, output and error *redirections*, command *list* `||`, *positional parameter* "trick" using `set`, variable *indirection* with `${!..}`, and *special parameter* `"$@"` (and the
+In addition to the language constructs in the zeroth version, you should spot the use of `for` loop and `case` *compound commands*, standard input, output and error *redirections*, command *list* `||`, *positional parameter* "trick" using `set`, variable *indirection* with `${!..}`, and *special parameter* `"$@"` (and the